Traveling spatially localized convective structures in an inclined porous medium: Characterization of -pulse traveling structures

 \subsection{Dependence of drift velocity on $\kappa$}

 Here, we investigate the dependence of the drift velocity $c$ of spatially localized states on $\kappa$ in the range of $\kappa\in [0, 1]$ and focus specifically on the range $\kappa \in [0, 0.1]$, where the symmetry is only weakly broken, for domain aspect ratios $L_x = 10$ and $L_x = 40$.
 Figure~\ref{fig:v-kplots}(a) shows the drift velocities $c$ measured in different simulations of traveling spatially localized structures versus the symmetry-breaking parameter $\kappa$ in a $L_x = 10$ domain.
-Panels (b) and (c) of Fig.~\ref{fig:v-kplots} are both for $L_x = 40$, with (b) showing a zoom on the interval $\kappa\in [0,0.1]$.
+Figures~\ref{fig:v-kplots}(b) and \ref{fig:v-kplots}(c) are both for $L_x = 40$, with Fig.~\ref{fig:v-kplots}(b) showing a zoom on the interval $\kappa\in [0,0.1]$.
 We measure the velocity of the traveling spatially localized structures by tracking the $x$ position associated with the maximum temperature deviation $T$ at the midplane ($z = 0.5$) as a function of time.
 We then fit the discrete spatiotemporal data for constant velocity pulses with a linear function and use the fitted slope to define the drift velocity of each pulse.
 For structures with multiple pulses, we use the average velocity of all pulses composing the structure to represent the drift velocity of the entire spatially localized structure.

-The DNS results in Fig.~\ref{fig:v-kplots}(a) for $L_x=10$ show that drift velocities $c$ of $n$-pulse spatially localized structures are always positive and increase monotonically with the symmetry-breaking parameter $\kappa$.
+Based on the DNS results in Fig.~\ref{fig:v-kplots}(a) we conclude that when $L_x=10$ the drift velocities $c$ of $n$-pulse spatially localized structures are always positive and increase monotonically with the symmetry-breaking parameter $\kappa$.
 Here, the one- and two-pulse structures display a nonlinear law for the curve $c(\kappa)$, while localized structures with three to five pulses display a linear relation $c\propto \kappa$ (solid lines show fits).
 At a given value of $\kappa$, the relation between drift velocity and the number of pulses is also nontrivial.
 For example, Fig.~\ref{fig:v-kplots}(a) shows that for between one and four pulses, a larger number of pulses leads to a larger traveling speed $c$, while the five-pulse structure (where the pulses are deformed (not shown) due to finite-size effects in this small domain) travels more slowly than the three- and four-pulse structures.